By Subir Bhaumik

 Barely two months in power, Bangladesh’s newly-elected Awami League government has handled a dangerous crisis created by the borderguards mutiny with a successful carrot-and-stick approach that helped avert a huge bloodbath .

 The nation’s first Home Minister Sahara Khatun, who displayed amazing courage when she twice drove into the Bangladesh Rifles (BDR) headquarters at Pilkhana to persuade and finally disarm the mutinous borderguards , right claimed that a possible confrontation between the army and the BDR troops had been averted by “a patient political approach.”
 This was the worst crisis the new government of Prime Minister Sheikh Hasina faced after assuming office.
 By all accounts, she and her ministerial colleagues handled it with great élan and maturity .
 Even as the army prepared for a final assault on the BDR headquarters at Pilkhana in Dhaka where the rebellious BDR troops were holed up in great numbers , Sheikh Hasina kept sending her young inexperienced ministers to negotiate with the rebellious troops, asking them to surrender .
+But since that did not work, Hasina issued a stern warning to the rebellious troops on Thursday afternoon, asking them “not to tax her patience.”
+Soon after, army tanks and armoured personnel carriers rolled into Dhaka and began taking up positions around Pilkhana.
+The mutinous BDR troops finally realized it was time to give up or face annihilation by a much superior force – the Bangladesh army.
+What is good for Bangladesh is the way its army behaved in this crisis.
+Even with scores of their brother-officers killed by the rebellious troops, the army did not disregard the civilian government and push ahead with the final assault that would have caused a huge bloodbath.

 The BDR troops have some genuine grievances over poor pay and perks , pensions and career prospects.
 The officer cadre is entirely from the army and through Bangladesh’s long years of direct military rule or military-dominated civilian governments ( like the BNP government of Begum Khaleda Zia), the grievances of the BDR troops, who rarely get commissioned, was never taken seriously.
 Non-violent protests by the BDR troops occurred almost every year in several barracks during Begun Zia’s first government (1991-96).
 So when the Awami League came to power this January, the BDR troops felt they had a popular government bereft of military domination who could finally hear them out and meet some of their grievances.